 You additionally have the right to lodge a complaint with a supervisory authority (Article 77 GDPR).
 We do, however, recommend you first direct your complaint to us.

-You may exercise your rights against any of the controllers mentioned at the beginning of this Privacy Notice.
+You can exercise your rights against any of the data controllers mentioned at the beginning of this Privacy Notice.
 Please submit your request in writing (using the keyword: data protection) or by email, using the likewise specified contact details.
 We reserve the right to verify your identity so that your personal data does not become known to unauthorised persons.